Philippines national rugby union team: History

 The national team at the 2009 Asian Five Nations Division 3 Final.

 In 1998 the Philippine Rugby Football Union (PRFU), the national governing body for rugby union in the Philippines, was formed.
 Rugby union in the Philippines was introduced mainly through the large number of British, Australian and New Zealand expatriates living in the country.

 The Philippines made their first official international debut at the 5th division of the 2006 ARFU Asian Rugby Series.
 They won over Guam, 18 – 14, in its first match on May 20, 2006, but was later defeated by Pakistan in a match held on June 11, 2006, and failed to secure the sole slot for promotion to the next division.
 In December 2006, the Philippines Under-19 went undefeated in the Asian Rugby Football Union (ARFU) Under-19 Second Division Tournament.

 In 2008, the PRFU gained full membership to the international governing body, the International Rugby Board (IRB).
 The Philippines dominated the fourth-tier of the ARFU Asian 5 Nations Series and captured the inaugural Division 4 title.
 During the tournament, the Philippines demolished Brunei 101-0 and then defeated the home side Guam 20–8 to capture the division title.

 In 2009 the Philippines won the inaugural Asian 5 Nations Division III rugby tournament at the Nomads field in Parañaque City.
 Defeating Iran 15-0 and Guam 25–0 in their two matches, the Philippines were then promoted to the Asian Five Nations Division II rugby tournament.

 In 2010 the Philippines competed in the Asian 5 Nations Division II tournament and won it beating India in the final on a score of 44–12.
 Also in 2010 they played in ARFU Rugby 7s tournaments in Shanghai, Borneo and the Asian Games in Guangzhou.

 In 2012 the Philippines competed in the Asian 5 Nations Division I tournament and went unbeaten in the round-robin series against Singapore, Chinese Taipei and Sri Lanka, therefore qualifying for the main division for the first time.

 The Volcanoes suffered heavy defeats in the 2013 edition of A5N, however showed good signs with a competitive first half against Hong Kong in Manila, and a win to avoid relegations against UAE also in Manila.

+After the 2019 Asia Rugby Championship Division I tournament, the Philippines went on a hiatus due to the COVID-19 pandemic.
+They returned in 2025, when they won the Unions Cup title in Kaohshiung, Taiwan.